UFST-appudvikling/ticketauth-android/docs/README.md

 ### Prepare network code
 For TicketAuth to do its thing, you need to call a method (prepareCall) before issuing your network calls.
-If it returns AuthResult.ERROR it means that the library failed in obtaining a valid access token.
+If it returns AuthResult.Error it means that the library failed in obtaining a valid access token.

 #### Return values